shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-with-reality/index.md

 {{< webp image="/background-varianceMap-process.png" caption="Comparing a CAD model to a point cloud can identify the differences between design and built structure.
 With SKUR’s Variance Map, the differences are classified with a red, yellow, and green color system (most to least, respectively)." >}}

-Even minor variances identified by SKUR’s app could have significant implications for a construction site.
-For example, a chemical pipe installed one inch higher than planned might be misaligned to a pipe it will connect to later in the project.
-The Variance Map was meant to identify these problems sooner before they became much more expensive repairs later— after the parts and crew arrived on site.
+Even minor variances identified by SKUR’s app can reveal costly implications for a construction site.
+A chemical pipe installed one inch higher than planned could be misaligned to the pipe it will connect to later in the project.
+Adjusting for such a discrepancy quickly— such as ordering new parts before crews arrive to continue construction— can prevent increases in costs and delays on a project.
+The Variance Map was meant to identify these problems sooner before they became much more expensive repairs later.

 {{< webp image="/background-variance-misalign.png" caption="The utility of the Variance Map comes from what it can predict.
 A pipe installed outside of design tolerances may be a problem for the pipe it should connect to at a later stage of the project." >}}